 Treatment

-Therapy of the pulmonary hemosiderosis begins with the appointment of corticosteroids.
-In case of its ineffectiveness, patients prescribe immunosuppressants and plasmapheresis sessions.
-In some cases, it is possible to achieve a resistant after removal of the spleen (splenectomy).
-In addition, symptomatic therapy is carried out with the appointment of bronchoditics, hemostatic and other drugs (depending on the manifestations of the disease).
+Therapy for pulmonary hemosiderosis begins with the administration of corticosteroids.
+If it is ineffective, patients are prescribed immunosuppressants and undergo plasmapheresis sessions.
+In some cases, it is possible to achieve stable remission after removal of the spleen (splenectomy).
+In addition, symptomatic therapy is carried out with the prescription of bronchodilators, hemostatics and other drugs (depending on the manifestations of the disease).

-Treatment of skin hemosiderosis is the local application of corticosteroidal ointments.
-Angioprotectors, calcium, rutin, ascorbic acid are also prescribed.
-With a serious course of the disease, the destination of deferoxamine, the PuU-therapy is shown.
+Treatment of cutaneous hemosiderosis consists of local application of corticosteroid ointments.
+Angioprotectors, calcium preparations, rutin, and ascorbic acid are also prescribed.
+In severe cases of the disease, the use of deferoxamine and PUVA therapy is indicated.

 Possible complications and consequences